johanbook/docs/docs/security/defense/mfa.md

 # Multi-factor authentication

-**Multi-factor authentication** (**MFA**) is an authentication approach that uses multiple factors.
-To authenticate to a system using MFA, a user prove at least two of the following:
+**Multi-factor authentication** (**MFA**) is an authentication approach where a user must prove they have multiple factors.
+Some common factors are:

-- Knowledge, such as a password.
+- **Knowledge**, such as a password.
-- Possession, such as a mobile phone, USB stick.
+- **Possession**, such as a mobile phone or an USB stick.
-- Inherence, biometrics such as fingerprint, eye iris and voice.
+- **Inherence**, biometrics such as fingerprint, eye iris or voice.
-- Location, where the user is.
+- **Location**, where the user is.

+The higher the number of factors, the higher the security.

 ## Two-factor authentication

-Requiring two of these is called two-factor authentication.
+**Two-factor authentication** is a form of MFA where only factors are required.
 This is used for e.g. bank cards (using a PIN to prove knowledge and the physical card to prove possession).

+## Mobile phones in MFA

+Mobile phones are commonly used to prove possession in MFA, typically using an authentication app that generates time based codes.